wix-incubator/wix-rest-docs/guides/Identities.md

 **Context**:
 - Apps can make calls as apps.

+**Example use cases**:
+- An app can make calls to Wix's APIs as a Wix app to edit store products, create a loyalty program, or import an order.

 ## API key admin

-An admin with customized administrative access to a Wix account's sites and projects.
+An API key admin is an account admin with customized administrative access to a Wix account's sites and projects.
 [API keys](https://support.wix.com/en/article/about-wix-api-keys) are created and managed in the [API Keys Manager](https://manage.wix.com/account/api-keys) where site owners and co-owners can assign a set of permissions that determine the types of APIs each key can access.

 Methods that can be called by this identity can involve administrative operations at the site or account level.
 These include managing members or business data.